Tissue resource - Methods summary

 How was fluorescent multiplex immunohistochemistry data (mIHC/IF) performed and analyzed?

-For 742 proteins in testis (n=592) and kidney (n=162), mIHC/IF has been utilized to further increase the information regarding the spatial expression of proteins in tissues, and also to relate the expression to cellular states or distinct cellular phenotypes.
+For 1021 proteins mIHC/IF has been utilized to further increase the information regarding the spatial expression of proteins in tissues, and also to relate the expression to cellular states or distinct cellular phenotypes.
 By using an iterative staining-stripping method, the mIHC/IF staining technology allows for determining co-localization between proteins expressed in subsets of cells indistinguishable from one another in conventional brightfield IHC.

-In detail, a robust 5-plex antibody panel was generated by sub-clustering scRNA-seq testis and kidney data.
-By combining in-depth characterized proteins previously analyzed with conventional IHC in testis and kidney, an antibody panel was generated for studying the spatial cell type/state-specific localization.
+In detail, a robust 5-plex antibody panel was generated by sub-clustering scRNA-seq data.
+By combining in-depth characterized proteins previously analyzed with conventional IHC, an antibody panel was generated for studying the spatial cell type, subcellular or state-specific localization.
+These panels have been generated for the cilia specific subcellular localization, kidney cell types, spermatogenesis cell-states in three panels, sertoli subcellular structures and salivary gland cell types.
+For more details about the different panels visit the multiplex section of the Tissue resource.

-The localization of the unknown protein of interest was manually annotated in tissue microarrays consisting of doublet 1 mm cores from three patients.
+The localization of the unknown protein of interest was manually annotated in tissue microarrays typically consisting of doublet 1 mm cores from three patients for each tissue stained with the panel.
 The protein for characterization is changed while the panel markers remain constant.
-The annotation analyzed i) fraction of unknown-marker stained cells that overlap with panel markers (<25%, 25-75% or >75%), and ii) subcellular localization (nuclear and/or cytoplasmic/plasma membrane/membrane).
+The annotation analyzed i) fraction of unknown-marker stained cells that overlap with panel markers (<25%, 25-75% or >75%), and if applicable ii) subcellular localization (nuclear and/or cytoplasmic/plasma membrane/membrane).

 How has the classification of all protein-coding genes been done?